myzlab/k-search-v2-docs/docs/what-is-ksearch.md

 import K from '@site/src/components/K';

-<K/> is a library that will help you build different types of SQL statements and manipulate the extracted data in a simple and intuitive way.<br/>
+<K/> is a library that will help you build different types of SQL statements and manipulate the extracted data in a simple and intuitive way.
 <br/>

+It is developed exclusively for [Spring Boot](https://spring.io/projects/spring-boot) and currently support only PostgreSQL database.

 The supported SQL statements are:

 ## SELECT statement